Serviceability restrictions as a potential macroprudential tool in New Zealand

 Status: The Reserve Bank is currently analysing responses.
 Individual responses will be published in due course.

 The bank released a consultation paper and sought feedback from stakeholders on topics such as:

 - the risks posed by high-DTI lending and the potential for a DTI limit or similar policy to mitigate them

 - alternative policies under the Reserve Bank’s control and how they would compare to a DTI limit

 - desirable design features for any DTI policy and the potential costs and benefits

-The consultation paper outlines the Reserve Bank’s view on these issues.
+The consultation paper outlined the Reserve Bank’s view on these issues.
 The Reserve Bank has said it would not implement a DTI policy in current market conditions, but that it considers it could be a useful option in the future.
-The consultation paper includes a cost-benefit analysis considering the potential costs and benefits of implementing a DTI policy and finds there could be significant net benefits.
+The consultation paper included a cost-benefit analysis considering the potential costs and benefits of implementing a DTI policy and finds there could be significant net benefits.